Race and Ethnic Studies

 - First-year students should take any RAES course of interest and meet with an RAES studies adviser.

-- Second-year students should take General Studies 245 Critical Voices and ideally complete the two foundation courses by the end of the second year.
+- Second-year students should take RAES 105, Introduction to Race and Ethnic Studies and ideally complete the second foundation course by the end of the second year.
 They should also plan to complete their three “Concentration Courses” by the end of their junior year.

 - For Race and Ethnic Studies majors, off-campus study in either the fall or spring semester of their junior year works well.